akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 ## Run a query

 You can run a SQL query and stream the unmarshalled results with the @scala[@apidoc[BigQuery.query[Out]](BigQuery$)] @java[@apidoc[BigQuery.<Out>query](BigQuery$)] method.
+@scala[
-@scala[The output type `Out` can be a tuple or any user-defined class for which an implicit @scaladoc[BigQueryRootJsonFormat[Out]](akka.stream.alpakka.googlecloud.bigquery.scaladsl.spray.BigQueryRootJsonFormat) is available.]
+  The output type `Out` can be a tuple or any user-defined class for which an implicit @scaladoc[BigQueryRootJsonFormat[Out]](akka.stream.alpakka.googlecloud.bigquery.scaladsl.spray.BigQueryRootJsonFormat) is available.
+  Note that the order and presence of fields in `Out` must strictly match your SQL query.
+]
 @java[To create the unmarshaller, use the @scaladoc[BigQueryMarshallers.<Out>queryResponseUnmarshaller](akka.stream.alpakka.googlecloud.bigquery.javadsl.jackson.BigQueryMarshallers$) method.]
-@scala[Note that the order and presence of fields in `Out` must strictly match your SQL query.]

 Scala
 : @@snip [snip](/google-cloud-bigquery/src/test/scala/docs/scaladsl/BigQueryDoc.scala) { #run-query }